 To generate g-code check my article here which you can use both free and paid options For the second part, the software is free and needs to be uploaded into our Arduino Mega.

 You may have heard of Mach3 or LinuxCNC which are very popular in the CNC world but these can’t be used with the Arduino controller.
 The ebook has full details and this website has tutorials with links to videos if you want to use either of these.

-I’ve decided to use the firmware and software modified by a user on RC groups called Rasciodc.
-It’s based on the GRBL firmware.
+I originally used the firmware and software modified by a user on RC groups called Rasciodc.
+It’s based on the GRBL 0.8c2firmware.
 The article he’s made is excellent and provides some great software and firmware.

 DevCNC Foam is purpose-built for 4 axis foam cutting and will run on several hardware configurations.
 It can even be used to make an old parallel port controller compatible with USB using an Arduino.
-DevCNC Foam cost €60 in 2020 and will support G93 and limit switches.
+DevCNC Foam cost €60 in 2020.

 What tools do I need?

 To ensure the holes are drilled straight a pillar drill is very useful.
 I used M6 cross dowels with socket/Allen key heads to join the major parts, which are available at most DIY stores.
 These are great because you can take the machine apart very easily if you need too, without having to wonder which size screw did I use on this part.

 For the mechanical part of the build, you need anything fancy just screwdrivers, pliers, measuring tools and a few clamps.